gifburst/SquirrelWeb/README.md

-SquirrelWeb Has released Get ready to start browsing incognito all the time
+SquirrelWeb Has been discontinued and been replaced by Squirrel-Navigator